logo for pulau-pangkor.com

 Motor-cycling around Pangkor

-Cycling in Malaysia may not be your first thought for going around Pangkor, or on the mainland.
+Cycling may not be your first thought for going around Pangkor.
 However, by bicycle you will get a lot more out of the country (Malaysia) and Pangkor.
+Therefore I wrote this page to show you how you can use a bicycle or motorbike (scooter) to go around and get the most out of the island.

 Pulau Pangkor has a circle road which is 18 km long.
 The road is at some parts steep and difficult.
 Even with a motorbike or scooter it can be dangerous.
 On the mainland the roads are mostly flat and easy, unless of course you go off the main road and drop into the plantations.